cvasilak/AccessJ/README.md

 AccessJ

-AccessJ is a an iPhone fromt end to Java Management Extensions (JMX)
+AccessJ is an iPhone front-end to Java Management Extensions (JMX).